mingchengzack/thread-library/REPORT.md

   of every 0.01s.

   **preempt_disable()**: We use sigprocmask to tell it to block SIGVTALRM.
+  We add preempt_disable to temporarily disable preemption in uthread_join, uthread_yield(), uthread_create and uthread_exit, where we actually
+  modify some of our global variables.
+We re-enable preemption after making sure our global variables are set.

   **preempt_enable()**: We use sigprocmask to tell it to unblock SIGVTALRM.